Sign-Up FAQs

 *If there is a licensed healthcare provider that wants to lead a walk but isn’t on this list, please email us their credentials and we’ll let you know if they’re eligible to give the health talk.

-We recommend that groups aim for a goal of monthly walks with a consistent location throughout the year for a few reasons:
+We recommend that groups aim to host their monthly walks with a consistent location throughout the year for a few reasons:

 1. Programming: The nature of Walk with a Doc is to create ongoing programming that promotes behavior change, moves people along the physical activity spectrum, and builds relationships within the community.
 We’ve seen that an ongoing presence with a consistent schedule and location helps better facilitate that within a community.